 My point here, if you have not yet grasped it, is that we’re assessing humans not machines and while we may have a bucketload of data on which to base our assessment of his winning chances, there is an equally large or larger shitload (no pun intended) of relevant data of which we’re blissfully unaware!

 This introduces randomness & variance and, sadly, renders all golfer assessments invalid to some degree.
-Not only that, but in golf we’re trying to gauge the relative chances of up to 156 players – which is exponentially more complex than assessing the respective chances of a ‘field’ of: two football teams or ten horses!
+Not only that, but in golf we’re trying to gauge the relative chances of 156 players – which is exponentially more complex than assessing the respective chances of a ‘field’ of: two football teams or eleven horses!

 Narrowing the Focus